 It is possible to play an active role in caring for someone at a distance.
-The following links give several recommendations and references:
+One of the first questions, of course, is determining if someone needs help - and it's possible to make that decision at a distance.

 View or download these free, online handbooks give more detailed advice: